Rolland306/tutor-connect/README.md

 ### Description and Purpose

-This application introduces an interactive platform that allows tutors and students to exchange information and feedback on progress being made in classes.
+This application introduces an interactive platform that allows tutors and students to exchange information and feedback on progress being made in classes outside in-person tutoring hours.

 ### Inspiration